mvolkmann/blog/src/swift-ui.md

 Views are used for components and layout.
 Views that layout other views are often referred to as "combiner views".

-Functions that create views often take another function as their last argument.
+Functions that create views often take a `ViewBuilder` their last argument.
-Calls to these frequently uses trailing closures.
+These are typically written as trailing closures.

+Views can be given an explicit identifier with the `.id` method that is passed an identifier.
+This is useful in methods that take a view identifier like the `ScrollViewReader` method `scrollTo`.

 ### Combiner Views